whoGryps/2D-FightingGame/README.md

 First ever Fighting Game created - can view the game on the web here: https://whogryps-2d-fightingame.netlify.app/

+Working with HTML and JavaScript for the first time.

 Followed the tutorial from: https://www.youtube.com/watch?v=vyqbNFMDRGQ&ab_channel=ChrisCourses

 Assests: